 For serious hikers and rock climbers, you are in proximity to the jagged peaks of the Dentelles de Montmirail which attract climbers from all over the world.
 Arrangements can be made with climbing guides who provide equipment and will take you on excursions to more challenging climbs.
 Regular hiking tour guides, cycling guides and history guides can also be organised.

-If you fancy taking a four-wheel drive Land Rover Discovery on the steep slopes of the vineyard, across to visit some the friendly neighbours, just ask.
+If you fancy taking a four-wheel drive Land Rover Discovery across the steep slopes of the vineyard to visit some of the friendly neighbours, just ask.
 Go-karting, quad biking, hot-air ballooning and helicopter rides can also be arranged for hi-octane thrill seekers.

 In the heart of Ardèche (an hour and a half drive away), the Grotte Chauvet 2 Ardèche, the largest decorated cave replica in the world features an extraordinary collection of paintings, drawings, and engravings reproduced from the Chauvet Cave, a UNESCO World Heritage Site.

 With such a rich historical and cultural significance, this area of Provence has an abundance of interesting attractions, sites and events to experience.